quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 An Otter test should be created that submits transactions periodically and validates the following:

-- event creation is stopped when there are no transactions
+- event creation is stopped when there are no transactions and no freeze is upcoming
 - event creation is started again when a transaction is submitted
-- platform status is updated to `QUIESCING` when event creation is stopped
+- platform status is updated to `QUIESCED` when event creation is stopped
+- a freeze should be set at the end of this test, and the freeze should occur even if no transactions are submitted